top of page

 Set up page - iterations

-Q: "At the weekend we were offered 1000 vaccines at very short notice.
+"At the weekend we were offered 1000 vaccines at very short notice.
 We accepted knowing that we could use accuBook to get patients booked in and within an hour we had filled a clinic on a Sunday morning for the same day!
-Within 2 hours we were vaccinating vulnerable elderly patients.[..]1000 more people have now started their journey towards a safer life entirely because we could get them booked within a couple of hours!"
+Within 2 hours we were vaccinating vulnerable elderly patients.[..]
+1000 more people have now started their journey towards a safer life entirely because we could get them booked within a couple of hours."

-accuBook has been shortlisted as a FT Tech Champions in the category Healthcare in November 2021.
+accuBook was shortlisted as a FT Tech Champions in the category Healthcare in November 2021.

 bottom of page